veracrypt/VeraCrypt/README.md

 ========

 I. Windows
-   Requirements for Building VeraCrypt for Windows Instructions for Building VeraCrypt for Windows
+   Requirements for Building VeraCrypt for Windows.
+   Instructions for Building VeraCrypt for Windows.
-	Instructions for Signing and Packaging VeraCrypt for Windows
+	Instructions for Signing and Packaging VeraCrypt for Windows.

 II.
 Linux and Mac OS X
-    Requirements for Building VeraCrypt for Linux and Mac OS X Instructions for Building VeraCrypt for Linux and Mac OS X Mac OS X specifics
+    Requirements for Building VeraCrypt for Linux and Mac OS X.
+    Instructions for Building VeraCrypt for Linux and Mac OS X.
+	Mac OS X specifics

 III.
 FreeBSD and OpenSolaris